Atinuke-Akinyemi/DSA-SQL-PROJECT-/README.md

 join [dbo].[Order_Status]
 on [KMS Sql Case Study].Order_ID = [dbo].[Order_Status].[Order_ID]

-##### If the delivery truck is the most economical but the slowest shipping method and Express Air is the fastest but the most expensive one, do you think the company appropriately spent shipping costs based on the Order Priority?
+##### QUESTION 11: If the delivery truck is the most economical but the slowest shipping method and Express Air is the fastest but the most expensive one, do you think the company appropriately spent shipping costs based on the Order Priority?
 Select Order_Priority, Ship_Mode,
 COUNT([Order_ID]) AS [order count],
 SUM(sales - profit) AS [Estimated shipping cost],